 NB!: The blue coloured text provides the guidelines and should be removed from the final version of your document.
 The square brackets [ ] display the suggested content that you should input.
 The red coloured text provides you with additional information in the case where you want to comply with IEC 62304 requirements.

 NB!: Reports are project specific.

-To import existing risks into the SoftComply Risk Manager, please review the importing guidelines.
+To import existing risks into the SoftComply Risk Manager, please follow the importing guidelines.

-The risk management table cannot be sorted by the user.
-Sorting is done automatically.
+The risk management table is sorted automatically by default.
 The sorting algorithm starts from the “Hazard” column, which it sorts alphabetically.
 Next, each hazard value is sorted alphabetically based on the “Hazardous Situation”.
 Thereafter, each “Hazardous Situation” is sorted by the “Harm” and so on.
-In this way, it provides an easy to read structure for the risk management table.
-Identical content in subsequent rows is displayed in light gray, indicating grouped items.
+This provides an easy to read structure to the risk management table.
+Identical content in subsequent rows is displayed in light grey, indicating grouped items.
 This approach hides repetitive information and emphasizes the unique information.
 In order to limit the number of rows in the table, you can always use filtering.

-Regardless of the sector you are in, the approach described in ISO 14971 can be applied to any safety critical domain.
-In addition, the SoftComply Risk Manager provides many customization features to enable the user to modify the risk management table to other safety critical domains and risk assessment approaches.
+Regardless of the sector you are in, the approach described in ISO 14971 can be applied to most safety critical domain.
+In addition, the SoftComply Risk Manager provides many customization possibilities to enable users to modify the risk management table to other safety critical domains and risk assessment approaches.

-Typically there are two approaches to risk management: “bottom-up” and “top-down”, generally referred to as “xFMEA”/”xFMECA” and “Hazards Analysis”, respectively.
+Typically there are two approaches to risk management: “bottom-up” and “top-down”, generally referred to as “xFMEA”/”xFMECA” and “Hazard Analysis”, respectively.
 They are intended to be complementary, not exclusive.

 Using both approaches increases the probability that you will capture all potential risks associated to your system.
 It is important to remember that the different approaches need to be aligned and consistent, e.g. the same harm should have the same severity level, etc.